 You’ve left your small one-bedroom flat for a nice three-bedroom home in the suburbs.
 The price of everything rises from water, electricity and gas bills.
 When you live in a rental, your landlord foots the bills for some of the expenses but you’re covering the bills in your new home.
 Data from the U.S census reveals that homeowners pay a few thousand dollars more for utilities when compared to renters.

-The expenses new owners incur might seem daunting but if you budget correctly and save money for these expenses outside of your down payment and cost of renovations you will be good.
+The first-time homebuyer expenses new owners incur might seem daunting.
+But if you budget correctly and save money for these expenses outside of your down payment and cost of renovations you will be good.
 Buying a home is still a better financial investment, especially when you see the interest deduction you will get when it’s time to file your income taxes!